AgateTravel WeLiveToServe

 Travel Advice & Tips

-1. Three hiking trails to the summit of Mount Fuji within Shizuoka are off-limits around early September, but you can still enjoy its stunning scenery at the Fifth Station, Miho no Matsubara and Fujisan Hongu Sengen-taisha Shrine.
+1. Three hiking trails to the summit of Mount Fuji within Shizuoka turn off-limits around early September, but you can still enjoy its stunning scenery at the Fifth Station, Miho no Matsubara and Fujisan Hongu Sengen-taisha Shrine.

 3. Around the latter half of the month, the Atami Fireworks Festival takes place from 20:20 to 20:40, when 3,000 fireworks burst into bloom in the sky.
+The specific date of 2026 is to be published.

 Shizuoka Weather by Month